What you can gain from volunteering with us

 You do not have to have been a dentist.

-On our expression of interest form we ask you what interests you about the museum and what skills you can offer.
+expression of interest form we ask you what interests you about the museum and what skills you can offer.
 This helps us suggest a suitable role for you.

 We also provide role specific training if you need extra help to fulfil your role.
 If you are from outside the EU/European Economic Activity countries please check that you are allowed to volunteer.